Thoemi09/simplemc/doc/installation.md

 $ git checkout 0.1.0
 ```

-and follow steps 2 to 4 above to compile the code.
+and follow @ref install_steps 2 to 4 above to compile the code.

 @section cmake_options Custom CMake options

-The compilation of **simplemc** can be configured using CMake options
+The compilation of **simplemc** can be configured using various CMake options:

 ```console
 $ cmake ../simplemc.src -DOPTION1=value1 -DOPTION2=value2 ...